forestgrape/coronavirus/index.md

 When avoiding the influenza aerosol spread is avoiding somebody’s reek of alcohol, then in the dry form model, this corresponds to avoiding a smoker's smoke.
 The latter is much more difficult since smoke remains in the air for much longer and can diffuse to other rooms.
 Just smelling would be the theoretical possibility of an infection.
 But for the odds to be in two digits percentages, one needs likely to be that close to a person that the cloths would be smelling.

 This yields either avoiding Sars-Cov-2 containing smoke entirely or filtering out most particulates above 200 nm (probably above 1000 nm is enough).
 Keeping the metaphor in mind that the right indoor ventilation and indoor wearing a mask is key.
-See [advices](#advices).
+See [public-advice](#public-advice).

 <p id=references>-----</p>